renuo/seo-checklist/noindex.md

 </html>
 ```

-### Best practice
+## Best practice
 * Use this tag for internal search result pages, double category pages, copyrighted content or paginated pages.
-* Check if it works: Google the specific URL you don’t want to be indexed.
+* Check if it works: Google the specific URL you don't want to be indexed.
 Enter *site:www.meinedomain.ch* in Google.

-### Note
+## Note
-The meta tag "noindex" is only there to inform search engines no to index a specific page.
-If specific pages should not be crawled, the use of "disallow" in the robots.txt file is recommended.
+The meta tag `noindex` is only there to inform search engines no to index a specific page.
+If specific pages should not be crawled, the use of `disallow` in the `robots.txt` file is recommended.